 - Beneficiary designations (retirement accounts fall under this category)

 - Joint tenancy, tenancy by the entirety, and community property with the right of survivorship

 With these tools, property transfers directly to the beneficiary, and the court only gets involved if there is a problem—like if all named beneficiaries are dead or if the estate does not have enough money to cover debts and expenses.
 If problems cause these “non-probate assets” to end up in probate, they become part of the probate estate, and they will be subject to the same fees as any other probate property.

 To keep your retirement accounts out of your probate account, make sure you’ve named beneficiaries (including alternates), provide property management for minor beneficiaries, and keep your beneficiary designations up to date.

 A Lawyer Can Help

 If you are interested in managing your finances and your property to avoid probate, contact an experienced estate planning attorney for advice.

 Questions for Your Attorney

-- I am married but don't want to leave all of my retirement benefits to my spouse - what are the legal rules?
+- I am married but don't want to leave retirement benefits to my spouse - what are my options?

 - What are the different payment options available for receiving retirement benefits and what are the tax consequences of each?